FreeLeh/docs/freedb/protocols.md

 # FreeDB Protocols

 ## Row Store

+Row store is a data structure that stores records as a sequence of rows (similar to RDBMS like MySQL, PostgreSQL, etc).

 ### Data Structure

-The underlying format that we're going to use when storing the data in Google Sheet is fairly simple.

-The sheet will have `N + 1` columns (where `N` is the number of column that user specified in the schema) and the extra 1 column will be used to store `_rid` metadata (which will be explained later).
+The underlying format that we're going to use to store the data in Google Sheet is fairly simple.
+The sheet will have `N + 1` columns where `N` is the number of column that user specified in the schema.
+The extra 1 column will be used to store `_rid` metadata (which will be explained later).

-In the first row, we have the the column name for each column.
+The first row will be used to store the column name of each columns.
 The first column will be the `_rid` metadata column (which also have `_rid` column name) and will be followed by the first column in the data schema, then followed by the second one, and so on.

-The next rows (second row and rows below that) will be used to store the rows.
-We will store value of the `i`-th column on the data schema of the each row in the `i+1` column.
+The next rows (second row and rows below that) will be used to store the records.

-Suppose the user schema looks like this (written in PyFreeDB model):
+Suppose the user schema looks like this (written in `PyFreeDB` model):
 ```
 class Person(models.Model):
     name = models.StringField() # 1st column